 Over the past several weeks, I’ve received a number of inquiries that follow this general form:

-I'm unhappy with my [pick a service provider] because he [describe an act of negligence].
+I’m unhappy with my [pick a service provider] because he [describe an act of negligence].
 I think he owes me money.
-How do I file a claim with his liability insurer and collect?
+How do I file liability claim with his liability insurer and collect?

 In a word: you don’t.